-If you'd like to learn more about your breath and how to better connect with it, you may be interested in this post, INHALE/EXHALE/REPEAT...
-How to breathe efficiently.
+If you'd like to learn more about your breath and how to better connect with it, you may be interested in this post, THE SCIENCE OF BREATHING...and learn how to breathe efficiently.

 Notes: Best not to try dirga pranayama if you have asthma or other breathing-related difficulties.
 If you experience dizziness, simply return to your natural breathing.